stfwi/redstonepen/readme.md

 A [Minecraft](https://minecraft.net) (Java Edition) mod adding a pen to draw Redstone tracks more accurately.
 Inspired by the Redstone Paste mod.

-***Note for coders/modders: Please take a look into the MC version branches to view/clone the source code.***

 ### Distribution file download

 Main distribution channel for this mod is CurseForge: